 Nonso Anozie Bio

-Nonso Anozie is a British actor whose work spans film, television and stage.
-Born on 17 November 1978 in London, England, he trained at the Central School of Speech and Drama and built a reputation for versatility, moving between Shakespearean theatre, stage leads and a wide range of screen roles.
+Nonso Anozie is a British actor born on 17 November 1978 in London, England, to Nigerian Igbo parents.
+He trained at the Central School of Speech and Drama and has built a versatile career spanning film, television, radio, and stage.
+Anozie is known for moving fluidly between Shakespearean roles, action films, fantasy epics, and dramatic television series.

 Early Life and Background